-Accepted entries may be required to pay to IRTA a fee to cover the costs of tyres provided by the official supplier for their use at the event.
+Accepted entries may be required to pay to IRTA a fee to cover the costs of tyres provided by the official supplier for their use at the event and for the FIM one event/wild card licence.

 If after acceptance and payment a rider withdraws their entry, only 50% of the IRTA fee will be refundable.
 A full refund may be applied in the following cases: